MishDivy/-anim-t380-2022-assignments/assignment-4/README.md

 If the current maya scene has never been saved or was saved with an invalid name then it will be saved to the project directory with the following naming:
 {asset_name}.{asset_type}.{username}.1.ma

-Otherwise, if a file already exists with a valid name, the tool will increment the version number and save it to the current directory.
+Otherwise, if the current maya file already exist with a valid name, the tool will increment the version number and save it to the current directory.

-Asset name, Asset Type and Project Directory can be set in Environment Variables or using the PowerShell alias located at etc/aliases.ps1
+Asset name, Asset Type and Project Directory can be set in Environment Variables using the PowerShell alias located at etc/aliases.ps1

 ## Additional Instructions